Background pattern

 • cisapride (used to relieve certain stomach problems);

-• ergotamine, dihydroergotamine, ergonovine, methylergonovine (used to treat headaches);
+• ergotamine, dihydroergotamine, ergonovine, methylergonovine (used to treat headache);

-• amiodarone, dronedarone (used to treat irregular heart rhythms);
+• amiodarone, dronedarone (used to treat heart rhythm problems);

-• lovastatin, simvastatin (used to lower cholesterol in the blood);
+• lovastatin, simvastatin (used to lower blood cholesterol);

-• alfuzosin (used in men to treat symptoms of an enlarged prostate (benign prostatic hyperplasia (BPH));
+• alfuzosin (used in men to treat symptoms of enlarged prostate [benign prostatic hyperplasia (BPH)]);

-• elbasvir/grazoprevir (used to treat chronic hepatitis C [HCV] infection);
+• elbasvir/grazoprevir (used to treat chronic hepatitis C virus [HCV] infection);

-• ombitasvir/paritaprevir/ritonavir with or without dasabuvir (used to treat chronic hepatitis C [HCV] infection);
+• ombitasvir/paritaprevir/ritonavir with or without dasabuvir (used to treat chronic hepatitis C virus [HCV] infection);

 • neratinib (used to treat breast cancer);